 Jeremy in the above example would probably face charges for disorderly conduct (CRS 18-9-106) as well.

 Ultimately, most cases for harassment charges resolve without a trial.
 If the defense attorney can show the district attorney their case is weak, the charge could get reduced or dismissed.

-Harassment convictions can be sealed from the defendant’s criminal record in Colorado.
+Criminal harassment convictions can be sealed from the defendant’s criminal record in Colorado.
 But there is a waiting period.